A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Formulation of the problem

+For readers not familiar with geophysics, we introduce some basic terminology before presenting our model.
+Our starting point is quasi-geostrophic conservation of potential vorticity on a beta-plane \citep{Vallis2017}, $\frac{DQ}{Dt}=Q_t-\Psi_y Q_x+\Psi_x Q_y=0$, where $\Psi$ is the streamfunction for the predominantly horizontal flow and the quasi-geostrophic potential vorticity is written as $Q=f_0+\beta y+\Psi_{xx}+\Psi_{yy}+\frac{f_0^2}{\rho}\left ( \frac{\rho}{N^2}\Psi_z \right )_z$.
 Here, $t$ is time and $x$, $y$, and $z$ are spatial coordinates in the zonal (longitudinal), meridional (latitudinal), and vertical directions, respectively; when these appear as a subscript, the meaning is partial differentiation.
 The zonal and meridional wind components can be found as $U = -\Psi_y$ and $V = \Psi_x$, respectively.
 In the quasi-geostrophic framework, the static density and squared buoyancy frequency, $\rho$ and $N^2$, are given functions of $z$.

-The quasi-geostrophic equation can be derived by first applying the shallow water approximation to the Navier-Stokes equations and then taking the limit of strong stratification and rapid rotation.
+The quasi-geostrophic equation can be derived by first applying the shallow layer approximation to the Navier-Stokes equations and then taking the limit of strong stratification and rapid rotation.
 Conversely, the KA-I stability condition can be extended from the quasi-geostrophic framework to the primitive shallow-water framework \citep{Ripa1983}.
+In the primitive context, note that admission of buoyancy (gravity) waves in addition to Rossby waves complicates the shear stability question; however, the quasi-geostrophic results continue to be useful \cite[e.g.,][figures 3 and 5]{Stamp1993}.

-In (\ref{QGpot}), the terms $f_0+\beta y$ are the first two terms of the Taylor series of the planetary vorticity, $f$, which is also called the Coriolis parameter.
+In the above formulation, the terms $f_0+\beta y$ are the first two terms of the Taylor series of the planetary vorticity, $f$, which is also called the Coriolis parameter.
 The terms $\Psi_{xx}+\Psi_{yy}$ are the relative vorticity.
 The last term involving two vertical derivatives is the stretching vorticity.
 If separation of variables can be used in $z$, the stretching vorticity may be simplified via the vertical eigenvalue problem

 with suitable boundary conditions, in which case there is a different Rossby deformation length, $L_d$, for each vertical mode.
-Usually it is the smallest $L_d^{-2}$ (the first mode) that is of interest.
-Physically, $L_d$ is the length scale that separates potential-energy dominated structures, i.e., large-scale pressure highs and lows maintained by the Coriolis effect, from kinetic-energy dominated structures, i.e., small-scale pressure anomalies that get flattened by gravity.
+Usually it is the smallest $L_d^{-2}>0$ (the first baroclinic mode) that is of interest.
+The corresponding first Rossby deformation length (hereafter simply denoted as $L_d$) is the length scale that separates potential-energy dominated structures, i.e., large-scale pressure highs and lows maintained by the Coriolis effect, from kinetic-energy dominated structures, i.e., small-scale pressure anomalies that get flattened by gravity.
 The physical role played by $L_d$ is analogous to the Larmor radius in plasma flows \citep{Hasegawa1985}.